Head of School

 In his educational philosophy statement, Tom stated, “The end goal for our students is to create life-long learners who are respectful of others, capable of challenging their prior assumptions when confronted with better evidence to the contrary, yet steadfast when it comes to tackling a problem that seems insurmountable.
 They should be wary of the treacherous effects of entitlement and recognize that success should not be measured by how much they acquire or consume, but the extent to which they give back to their communities and make a difference.”

 Tom attended high school in Austria and Germany.
 Spurred by his international background, his interest in history, government, and international affairs led him to Georgetown University.
 A true scholar-athlete, Tom was also a stand-out soccer player at Georgetown.
 After college, Tom began a career in finance but was drawn toward education and became a faculty member at The McCallie School.
-This began a career spanning more than two decades in teaching, coaching, and academic leadership at a range of schools, giving him exposure to diverse cultures and experiences.
+This began a career spanning more than two decades in teaching, coaching, and academic leadership at various schools, giving him exposure to diverse cultures and experiences.

 At Shorecrest, one of the oldest independent day schools in Florida, serving approximately 975 students from PreK-12th grade, Tom directly oversaw an upper school that consisted of 315 students.
 During his tenure there, Tom spearheaded several initiatives, including implementing a new academic schedule that met the students’ brain-based learning and social-emotional health needs and numerous project-based learning initiatives in the Upper School.
 In addition, Tom created and taught senior interdisciplinary initiatives (Sub-Saharan Africa and Tribalism: Us vs.Them) and chaperoned service-learning trips to Haiti, Peru, and Argentina.

 Hear from Tom Dillow